Glingo123/USSD-Project-Codes/README.md

 •	User Registration and Management: Users can register with their phone number and manage their accounts.
 •	Investor Management: Add, update, and remove investor details, including contact information and investment shares.
 •	Business Management: Add and list businesses associated with investors.
-•	The Incoming SMS Part:her you will be asked to enter the user's credentials whom you want to register to use the system but you in form of sending a message.
+•	The Incoming SMS Part: Here you will be asked to enter the user's credentials whom you want to register to use the system but you in form of sending a message.
 Technology Stack
 •	PHP: Server-side scripting language used for backend logic.
 •	MySQL: Database management system used for storing all user and investor data.